unlistedphenomena/nexuswizz/src/content/zero-knowledge-proofs/index.md

 By baking in zero-knowledge technology into the protocol, privacy-focused blockchain networks allow nodes to validate transactions without needing to access transaction data.

 Zero-knowledge proofs are also being applied to anonymizing transactions on public blockchains.
-An example is Tornado Cash, a decentralized, non-custodial service that allows users to conduct private transactions on Ethereum.
+An example is Tornado Cash, a decentralized, non-custodial service that allows users to conduct private transactions on nexus.
 Tornado Cash uses zero-knowledge proofs to obfuscate transaction details and guarantee financial privacy.
 Unfortunately, because these are "opt-in" privacy tools they are associated with illicit activity.
 To overcome this, privacy has to eventually become the default on public blockchains.

 ### Identity protection {#identity-protection}